Karen Susman: Tennis career

-Susman and Moffitt won the 1964 women's doubles title at the U.S. Championships, defeating Smith and Turner in the final 3–6, 6–2, 6–4.
-Susman and Moffitt reached the 1962 women's doubles final at the U.S. Championships, losing to the team of Maria Bueno and Darlene Hard 4–6, 6–3, 6–2.
-They also reached the 1965 women's doubles final at the U.S. Championships, losing to the team of Nancy Richey and Carole Caldwell Graebner 6–4, 6–4.
+Susman and Moffitt won the 1964 women's doubles title at the U.S. Championships, defeating Smith and Turner in the final in three sets.
+Susman and Moffitt reached the 1962 women's doubles final at the U.S. Championships, losing to the team of Maria Bueno and Darlene Hard in three sets.
+They also reached the 1965 women's doubles final at the U.S. Championships, losing to the team of Nancy Richey and Carole Caldwell Graebner.
 Susman gave birth to her only child in October 1963 and played very little in 1963, deciding not to defend her Wimbledon singles and doubles titles.
 She returned to play in 1964, and at Wimbledon, she lost in a third-round match to Margaret Smith.
 She entered the U.S. Championships the same year, but withdrew before the tournament.
 Susman played little in the 1960s and 1970s, but joined the start of Team Tennis in the U.S. in 1974 and made occasional tournament appearances, returning to Wimbledon once and the US Open, where her last Grand Slam singles tournament was at the 1980 US Open.
-She defeated Tanya Harford in the first round 3–6, 6–2, 6–4 and Janet Newberry in the second round 7–5, 6–1, then lost to 14th-seeded Ivanna Madruga 6–3, 6–1.
+She defeated Tanya Harford in the first round and Janet Newberry in the second round, then lost to 14th-seeded Ivanna Madruga.

-According to Lance Tingay of The Daily Telegraph and the Daily Mail, Susman was ranked in the world top 10 in 1961, 1962, and 1964, reaching a career high of world no. 4 in 1962.
+According to Lance Tingay of The Daily Telegraph and the Daily Mail, Susman was ranked in the world top 10 in 1961, 1962, and 1964, reaching a career high of world No. 4 in 1962.
 Susman was included in the year-end top 10 rankings issued by the United States Lawn Tennis Association from 1959 through 1962 and in 1964.
 She was the second-ranked U.S. player behind Hard from 1960 through 1962.